bsprince47/JavaScript/01_basics/01_variables/Advance_About_Variables.md

 showVar();
 ```

-- Local Scope: A variable declared inside a function or block is accessible only within that function/block.
+- Local Scope / Function Scope: A variable declared inside a function or block is accessible only within that function/block.
 ```JavaScript
 function myFunction() {
   var localVar = 'I am local';